8 Ways Probiotics Benefit Your Health As A Man

 3. Prostate Health and Sperm Count/Quality

-In a study examining the sperm quality of 9 infertile males, probiotic (Lactobacillus rhamnosus CECT8361 and Bifidobacterium longum CECT7347) supplementation for 6 weeks improved sperm motility by six fold and reduced DNA fragmentation by 1.2 fold.
+In a study examining the sperm quality of 9 infertile males, probiotic (Lactobacillus rhamnosus CECT8361 and Bifidobacterium longum CECT7347) supplementation for 6 weeks improved sperm motility by six-fold and reduced DNA fragmentation by 1.2 fold.
 Although this study was small, results suggested that probiotic supplementation may improve sperm quality.

 4. Oral Health And Its Connection To Heart Health

 These steps to address oral health may address one aspect of cardiovascular risk.
 But remember, other factors such as diet, exercise, and stress management are also important for long-term heart health.
-Remember to keep up with your dental checkups as well since probiotics alone don’t treat gingivitis.
+Remember to keep up with your dental checkups since probiotics alone don’t treat gingivitis.